jleyba/js-dossier/README.md

     If this option is not specified, a rendered copy of each input file will be included in the generated output.

+ * `sources` A list of .js files to extract API documentation from.
+If a glob pattern is specified, every .js file under the current working directory matching that pattern will be included.
+Specifying the path to a directory, `foo`, is the same as using the glob pattern `foo/**.js`.
+The set of paths specified by this option *must* be disjoint from those specified by `modules`.

+ * `strict` Whether to run with all type checking flags enabled.

+ * `typeFilters` List of regular expressions for types that should be excluded from generated documentation, even if found in the type graph.

 ## ES6 Support